alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 A definition does not lose authorship because it becomes clear.

-A structure does not become public origin because it becomes publicly useful.
+A structure does not become generic origin because it becomes publicly useful.

 Use may follow from source.

 Use does not replace source.

-AI Foundations separates usefulness from source authority.
+AI Foundations separates public usefulness from source authority.

 ---

 ## Definition

-Usefulness is the ability of a concept, definition, framework, system, or output to help someone understand, build, evaluate, govern, or act.
+Usefulness is the capacity of a concept, definition, framework, system, or output to help someone understand, build, evaluate, govern, or act.

-Source is the originating authority, authorship line, and reality-position from which the work was named, structured, and made legible.
+Source is the originating authorship line, authority position, and reality-layer from which the work was named, structured, and made legible.

+A work may become useful beyond its original context.

+That does not change where it came from.

 AI Foundations may be useful.